Skip to main content

 Why Physiotherapists Consider Life Insurance

-Physiotherapists rely on their body to earn a living, particularly their hands and back.
-If a physical injury stops you from treating patients, the financial impact can be significant.
-Life insurance protects your family, and many physios also consider income protection.
+Physiotherapists earn a living with their body, especially their hands and back.
+If a physical injury stops you treating patients, the loss of income can be serious.
+Life cover protects your family if you die, and many physios also look at income protection, which replaces part of your pay while you recover from illness or injury.

 Workplace Risks for Physiotherapists